Editor’s Note: This post was originally published on October 27, 2020 and was updated on November 11, 2020 with new findings.

-Apple’s MagSafe charger was clearly designed with iPhone 12 (and future iPhone versions) in mind.
+The Apple MagSafe wireless charger was clearly designed with iPhone 12 (and future iPhone versions) in mind.
 The charging speed for a MagSafe with an iPhone 12 is good (about as fast as Qi chargers work under the EPP Qi Spec), but all other iPhones take over 5 hours to charge with the MagSafe, and Android phones can take even longer.

 The user experience is more of a toss-up and a matter of preference.
-Some industry reviewers really dislike the experience and equate it to having your phone plugged in, albeit with the plug being on the back of the phone instead of the bottom of the phone.
+Some industry reviewers dislike the experience, equating it to having your phone plugged in (albeit with the plug on the back of the phone instead of the bottom).
 Others are concerned about damage to the phone and their accessories.

 Other industry reviewers find the user experience to be simple and elegant, allowing for an expanded ecosystem of Apple MFi magnetic products like phone sleeves and wallets.
-Alongside this, others are predicting that this spells the end of the Lightning connector on future iPhone models, which will mean that iPhones would soon ONLY charge wirelessly (more on that from us at a later date.)
+Some are even predicting that this spells the end of the Lightning connector on future iPhone models, which will mean that iPhones would soon ONLY charge wirelessly (more on that from us at a later date).

-Conclusion: Apple MagSafe works reasonably well with iPhone 12’s, but the user experience is a toss-up and the MagSafe charger is sub-par for other phones including, surprisingly, pre-iPhones 12 models.
+Conclusion: The Apple MagSafe charger works reasonably well with iPhone 12s, but the user experience is a toss-up and the MagSafe charger is sub-par for other phones including, surprisingly, pre-iPhones 12 models.

 How Does The iPhone 12 Stack Up As A Wireless Charging Receiver?

-The biggest value of Qi wireless charging is likely the convenience of knowing that you can charge your phone anywhere a charge spot exists – hotel, rental car, restaurant, office, night stand.
-The iPhone 12 has preserved this convenience factor by maintaining compatibility (but not certification) with the Qi standard.
+The biggest value of Qi wireless charging for phones is likely the convenience of knowing that you can charge your device anywhere a charge spot exists – hotel, rental car, restaurant, office, night stand, etc. The iPhone 12 has preserved this convenience factor by maintaining compatibility (but not certification) with the Qi standard.
 However, as shown below, the iPhone 12 is lagging its competition in its performance within the Qi ecosystem.

-As a feature, wireless charging continues to grow within the phone category, which means that there will be more and more demand for infrastructure and multi-user charging options.
+As a feature, wireless charging continues to grow within the phone category, which means that there will be an ever-increasing demand for infrastructure and multi-device wireless charging options.